the-open-sourced-dotnet-guide/CSharp/Basics_8.0.md

 ## The structure of a C# file using HelloWorld.cs as an example

 All C# files have the extension CS.
-For example `Program.cs` in the ["Hello, World"](http://www.foo.com) example.

-TODO: Namspace (Your project and referencing), Program.cs, Main() method, parameters
+Here is an example "Hello, World" program that's used across many languages.
+It's very simple and the goal is to provide something simple across all languages to get a quick and dirty feel about what the language is like.

 ```c#
 using System;